"Healthy Communities are grounded in knowledge"

 capacity-building, consensus building, partnership-based planning and innovative projects.
 Healthy Cities seek to apply principles such as equity, empowerment,

-Community health and sustainable development has become an important alternative, offering lasting solutions to strengthen our future.
-Sustainable
+Community health and sustainable development have become important alternative, offering lasting solutions to strengthen our future.
+Sustainable development

-development seeks to take approaches that benefit our local communities, environment and quality of life.
+seeks approaches that benefit our local communities, environment, and quality of life.

-The goal is to put health high on the social, economic and political agenda of all leaders; health is the business of all sectors and local authorities; leaders are in
+The Goal is to put health high on the social, economic, and political agenda of all leaders; health is the business of all sectors and local authorities; leaders are

-the unique position, with power to protect and promote their citizens’ well-being.
-The STEEPE MODEL is an approach that integrates two sets of long-standing
+in a unique position, with the power to protect and promote their citizens’ well-being.
+The STEEPE MODEL is an approach that integrates two sets of long-

-principle: one that encompasses people's relationship with the environment, and second regarding the current generation's responsibilities to future generations.
+standing principles: one that encompasses people's relationship with the environment and the second regarding the current generation's responsibilities to future

 Population Based Research: